France's giant curfew-busting party is over after two nights | Health

 France's giant curfew-busting party is over after two nights

-France's interior minister said Saturday a judicial investigation has been opened to identify and prosecute organisers of an underground party that drew at least 2,500 people in western France despite a curfew amid the coronavirus pandemic.
-Gerald Darmanin tweeted that actions by police around the site at Lieuron, in Brittany, ''led to the end of the illegal party without violence'' on Saturday morning, some 36 hours after it began.
+A French prosecutor said police detained seven people on Saturday, including two alleged organisers, after a New Year's Eve rave party drew at least 2,500 people in western France despite a coronavirus curfew and other restrictions.
+French Interior Minister Gerald Darmanin tweeted that actions by police around the site at Lieuron, in Brittany, “led to the end of the illegal party without violence” on Saturday morning, 36 hours after it began.
+Prosecutor Philippe Astruc said an investigation has been opened for “endangering others' lives,” “deliberate violence” against police officers and drug-related offences.
+Investigators found that organisers requested a financial contribution to take part in the party and that illicit drugs were in plentiful supply, Astruc said.
+Police detained two people born in 1998 suspected of being organizers after a police search found money, illicit drugs and sound equipment in the Brittany town of Iffendic.
+Five other people were arrested as they were leaving the party for drug-related infractions and transporting sound equipment.
+Emmanuel Berthier, head of the local state authority, said in a news conference Saturday that police issued at least 1,200 fines, including 800 for not respecting the virus curfew, not wearing a mask and illegally taking part in a gathering.
+Hundreds of people were also fined for using illicit drugs, he said.

-He said more than 1,200 people have been fined for not respecting the curfew, not wearing a mask and illegally taking part in a gathering.
-Sound equipment and power generators have been confiscated, he added.
 Ravers from France and abroad converged on a hangar in Lieuron on Thursday night to party into the New Year.
-Officials said ravers attacked the police on the first night, torching one police vehicle and injuring officers with volleys of bottles and stones.
+Officials said ravers attacked the police on the first night, torching one police vehicle and slightly injuring three officers with volleys of bottles and stones.
+Video images showed lines of ravers' trucks and cars leaving on Saturday morning.

-The party took place despite Frances nationwide night-time curfew aimed at dissuading people from gathering amid the pandemic.
+The party took place despite Frances nationwide night-time curfew, which seeks to dissuade people from gathering during the pandemic.
+The Regional Health Agency of Brittany warned that party-goers had a high risk of spreading the virus and urged participants to self-isolate for a week and get a test in seven days.
 France has reported more than 64,000 virus-related deaths..

 - READ MORE ON: